ronakgh97/fast-file/readme.md

 # Search for "config.json" in the current directory
 ff config.json

-# Search for "main" in the /codes directory
+# Search for "main" in the /codes directory (using |⚡| search)
-ff main --path /codes
+ff main --path /codes --parallel

 # Find only directories matching "docker"
 ff docker --dirs-only